susanw1/zscript/RCode.md

   * `Z01` indicates a interrupt from an interrupt source, and will contain basic info on the interrupt, or more as detailed below.
   * `Z02` indicates a execution space notification, meaning a command has failed in the space, and will contain the output of the failed command, and all preceding `&`/`|` separated commands, if they can fit, otherwise a `RESP_TOO_LONG` status.
+  * `Z03` indicates an addressing notification - e.g. to inform about a malformed address.
+All use is device specific.

 ##### Interrupts
 The receiver has 3 possible responses to a interrupt (an interrupt would usually be some form of line feeding to the receiver from some other device, e.g. the SMBus alert system):